When You Easily Get Drained And Tired In Social Situations

 If you're in the middle of a longer bout of socializing you can sometimes steal little recovery periods for yourself.
 For example if you're up at the cottage for the weekend, you could go for a walk or canoe ride by yourself, or sit on the veranda and read quietly.
 At a club you may be able to slip out for ten minutes to 'grab something to eat'.
 I do think you have to pay some attention to how your breaks come across to others though.
-Sometimes it just isn't the right moment to try and take one.
+Sometimes it just isn't the right moment to try to take one.
 For example, if you're sitting around with your family and talking to your visiting relatives, you don't want to just grab a book and start ignoring everyone if that's the kind of thing they would see as rude.

 I'm talking about taking breaks as a kind of preventative measure here, to keep yourself from getting too depleted in the first place.
 They can also help in the shorter term.
 If you feel yourself getting drained, you can try to give yourself a little breather.
 Try not to extend your break too long though.
 It's like how if you intend to take a power nap, you don't want to end up falling asleep for two hours.

 Decreasing your tendency to get drained over the long term

 The points in this section come from a belief that people can eventually become less depleted by social situations.
 They may never have the energy of a full-on social butterfly, but they can move up from their baseline.
 Working around feeling drained definitely has its place, but some people don't want to only be able to hang around with their friends for an hour or two at a time.
 They want to be able to spend more time with people before they need to bow out and recover.

 Increase your social skills and experience